AdaCore/ada_coding_standards/source/guidelines/dynamic_storage_management.rst

 .. code:: Ada

    Heap : Sequential_Fixed_Blocks.Storage_Pool
             (Storage_Size => Required_Storage_Size,
              Element_Size => Representable_Obj_Size,
              Alignment    => Representation_Alignment);
    type Pointer is access all Unsigned_Longword with
       Storage_Pool => Heap;
    Ptr : Pointer;
    ...
    Ptr := new Unsigned_Longword; -- from Heap

+"""""""
+Notes
+"""""""

 Enforcement of this approach can only be provided by manual code review unless SPARK is used.

 ---------------------------------------------------------
 Statically Determine Maximum Stack Requirements (DYN06)